tombaeyens/pwe/README.md

 * Workflow instance models
   * Activity instances
   * Tokens
+  * Transaction log
+  * Combining transaction logs with the other approaches
+* Event based alternative
+  * TODO explore
 * Persistence
   * Store, load and resume execution
   * Dirty checking
+  * Analytics
+    * Depends on the data store
+    * Often, runtime data structures are not optimal
+    * Duplication
+    * Can be based on listener or transaction logs
+  * Archiving
 * Concurrency
   * Threads vs process concurrency
   * Asynchronous continuations